How to build a winning expense management proposition

 With so many strains on their time, business owners expect effortless and automated accounting that works from day one.
-Eliminating manual data entry by automating expense filing into a business’s accounting software directly, can save small businesses from lost receipts and administrative logjam as well as help to prevent costly errors caused by manual data entry.
+Eliminating manual data entry by automating expense filing into a business’s accounting software directly, can save small businesses from lost receipts and administrative logjams as well as help to prevent costly errors caused by manual data entry.

 2. Financial insight is limited for small businesses 👀

 The lack of interoperability between systems materially hurts small businesses by limiting their ability to gain a detailed and ongoing understanding of their financial health.
-Poor expense management limits a finance team’s ability to track spend vs budget, ultimately forcing businesses to absorb unplanned expenditure.
+Poor expense management limits a finance team’s ability to track spend vs budget, ultimately forcing businesses to absorb unplanned expenditures.